mena-tadesse/ITSC-3050-FinalProject/README.md

 ### Description

-An app where users can search/browse books (filtering system included), look at the book details (separate page), and favorite books (will have separate page of favorited books).
-Users can also leave reviews for the novels they've read.
+An app where users can search/browse books, look at the book details (separate page), and favorite books (will have separate page of favorited books).

 ### App Evaluation

 - **Category:** Entertainment
 - **Mobile:** It is great for quick searches and managing reading lists on-the-go.
-- **Story:** It will allow for users to share their honest opinions on books they've read, and also keep note of books they would like to read.
+- **Story:** It will allow for users to keep note of books they would like to read.
 - **Market:** This will be useful to students, book lovers, and the general public.
 - **Habit:** Could have a medium habit potential if people use it each time they want book recommendations.
-Habitual use can be encouraged with features like a checklist or reading goals.
-- **Scope:** Could have a medium scope, book data will be pulled from public APIs, favorites, and review systems.
+- **Scope:** Could have a medium scope, book data will be pulled from public API

 ## Product Spec